Richard Bradford (actor): Career

 Supporting himself by waiting tables, Bradford studied acting, first with Frank Corsaro, and finally, in 1962, was admitted to the Actors Studio, where he studied for two years, leading to roles in Studio productions such as Mother Courage (1963), June Havoc's Marathon '33 (1963), and Blues for Mister Charlie (1964).
 Also, he understudied Rod Steiger in the touring production of A.E.
 Hotchner's A Short, Happy Life (1961), an ostensibly Broadway-bound show which folded out of town.

 Bradford's work caught the eye of another Actors Studio member, director Arthur Penn, who cast Bradford in The Chase (1966),.
 This work, in turn, attracted the attention of media impresario Lew Grade, who brought Bradford to Great Britain in 1967 for Man in a Suitcase.

 In addition to his numerous TV appearances Bradford featured in many films, such as The Missouri Breaks (1976), An Enemy of the People (1978), Goin' South (1978), Badge of the Assassin (1985), The Trip to Bountiful (1985), The Untouchables (1987), and The Milagro Beanfield War (1988), but arguably his best known film role is the corrupt police captain in the 1997 film Hoodlum.
 Bradford appeared in the 1989 film Heart of Dixie and had notable turns in Costa-Gavras' Missing (1982), The Mean Season (1985) and The Crossing Guard (1995).

 In the 1960s he appeared in the Sanctuary episode of the television series Gunsmoke and guest-starred in an episode of The High Chaparral.
 In the 1970s he played Lutie Bascomb in one episode of The Waltons.
 He guest-starred (series 2 episode 21) in an episode of Kojak, "The Goodluck Bomber", in 1975.
 He guest-starred in an episode of Murder, She Wrote in the 1980s.
+He also appeared in a guest-starring role in Hart to Hart Season 3 episode 23, To Coin a Hart.
 He also guest-starred in an episode in the first season of Viper.
 In 1987, he starred in the miniseries Amerika.
 In the mid-1980s he was a semi-regular cast member of the series Cagney & Lacey.